-Irregular verbs, sometimes called strong verbs, have irregularities in the present tense indicative or the simple past indicative and in the past participle.
-In today’s blog we would like to have a closer look at irregular verbs in the present tense indicative.
+Irregular verbs, sometimes called strong verbs, have irregularities in the present tense indicative or the simple past indicative and the past participle.
+In today’s blog, we would like to look closely at irregular verbs in the present tense indicative.

-A good German dictionary will indicate in the index whether a verb is irregular or not, usually this is done with an abbreviation or a mark behind the verb.
-You can then have a look at the dictionary’s list of irregular verbs.
-It lists usually the infinitive, the 3rd person present tense, the simple past, sometimes called imperfect or preterite, and the past participle.
+A good German dictionary will indicate in the index whether a verb is irregular or not; usually, this is done with an abbreviation or a mark behind the verb.
+You can then look at the dictionary’s list of irregular verbs.
+It usually lists the infinitive, the 3rd person present tense, the simple past sometimes called the imperfect or preterite, and the past participle.

-If we have aroused your interest and you would like to learn German in London, then please get in touch with us by phone or email.
+Please get in touch with us by phone or email if we have aroused your interest and you would like to learn German in London.